lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 |----------------------+------------------------------------------|
 ```

-The important things to know about these hashes are:
+The important things to know about cryptographic hashes are:

 1. It is extremely easy to calculate the hash of any text
 2. It is extremely difficult to find a text that has a given hash
 3. If you have a text and its hash, it is extremely difficult to find another
    text that has the same hash.

-Also, as the third and fourth examples show, even a slight change in the text
+Also, as the third and fourth examples show, even a slight change in text input
-input usually leads to large changes in the output hash.
+usually leads to large changes in the output hash.

 So, while it's very easy to calculate the hash of the string "The quick brown
 fox jumps over the lazy dog", it is impossible to do the reverse -- if all you
-had was the hash `3e4991b48bcb1bd9d3c4c14a1f24c415deaba466`, you cannot find the
+had was the hash `3e4991b48bcb1bd9d3c4c14a1f24c415deaba466`, you won't be able
-string that resulted in this hash.
+to find the string that produced this hash.

-Moreover, it is impossible to find another string that has the same hash (try it
+Moreover, it is impossible to find another string that has the same hash.
-if you are adventurous!)

 Hash functions are also
 [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) i.e. they